masc-ucsc/livehd/README.md

 ## Iterators

-There are 3 types of iterators available over node is LGraph, whenever possible, the fast iterator should be used.
+LGraph allows
+forward and backward traversals in the nodes (bidirectional graph).
+The reason is that some algorithms need a forward and some a backward traversal, being bidirectional would help.
+Whenever possible, the fast iterator should be used.

 ```cpp
 for (const auto &node:lg->fast())     {...} // unordered but very fast traversal